junesdream/quiz_game/CONTRIBUTING.md

-# Contributing to [Your Project Name]
+# Contributing to [Quiz Game]

-Thank you for considering contributing to [Your Project Name]!
+Thank you for considering contributing to Quiz Game!
 We welcome contributions from everyone.
 This document outlines the process for contributing to the project.

 ## Table of Contents